 Psst...
 At one point I ran out of peaches so I used canned pineapple instead.
 And it worked beautifully.
 Just letting you know in case you have some in the pantry.

 How To Arrange The Peaches?

 This is what I learned from Marco.
 Yes, he LOVES all types of upside-down cakes and has quite some experience with them.

 So you would want to arrange the peaches as snugly as possible, trying to cover the bottom of the pan as much as you can.

 Why?
 You might ask.

-This is to prevent the cake batter from seeping through and kind of ruin the cake final's look.
-I mean, it is after all an upside down cake and the magic is on how beautiful the peaches look at the end, right?
+This is to prevent the cake batter from seeping through and kind of ruining the cake final's look.
+I mean, it is after all an upside-down cake and the magic is on how beautiful the peaches look at the end, right?

 How To Get It Right

 This is a simple recipe.
 I mean, you'd know already by now.
 All my recipes are simple.